BaDoinkVR

 BaDoinkVR is a virtual reality pornography production company founded in 2006.
-It is the AVN Awards 2018 VR Site of the Year award winner.
-Sister sites include BaDoink VIP, VRCosplayX, 18VR, RealVR, and BabeVR.
-BaDoinkVR is headquartered in Rochester, New York with satellite offices in Barcelona, Spain, and Silicon Valley.
-The company was the first to drive mass consumer trial of VR adult videos by seeding the market with 20,000 free virtual reality cardboard goggles.
+BadoinkVR is the main studio under the Badoink Studios umbrella, which includes BaDoink VIP, VRCosplayX, 18VR, RealVR, and BabeVR.
+BaDoinkVR is headquartered in Rochester, New York with satellite offices in Barcelona, Silicon Valley, and Los Angeles.
+The company and its content have won various accolades at AVN, Pornhub, XBIZ, and the Free Speech Coalition.

 History

-Founded in 2006, BaDoink was initially launched as a premier online adult entertainment site with a proprietary technology platform.
+Founded in 2006, BaDoink was initially launched as a premium online adult entertainment site with a proprietary technology platform.
 In 2015, the company expanded its platform and content production to focus on virtual reality with the launch of BaDoinkVR.